Checklist for digital competence: E-learning made easy

 Company

-"Every employee needs certain digital skills for e-learning to be successful" – But what exactly does that mean?
-In this article, we clarify the term and give you tips that EVERYONE can use to participate in digital further education.
+“Every employee needs certain digital skills for e-learning to work” – but what exactly does that mean?
+In this article, we explain the term and give you tips that will allow EVERYONE to take part in digital training.

 What does digital competence actually mean?

-In our increasingly digitized society, digital competence is one of the most important skills for employees.
+In our increasingly digitalized society, digital competence is one of the most important skills for employees.
 But what does it mean to be digitally competent?

-"Digital competence describes the ability to navigate in a digitized world, to learn and to work in it." – Wikipedia
+“Digital competence describes the ability to find one’s way in a digitalized world, to learn and work in it.” – Wikipedia

 Digital competence is also one of the eight key competencies for lifelong learning.
-This means it affects every employee!
+That means it concerns every employee!

-The digital transformation not only leads to job-specific changes.
+Digital transformation does not only lead to job-specific changes.
 Many companies expect a fundamental shift in the competency requirements of their employees.
-A study from KOFA (Competence Center for Skilled Workers) researched which competencies gain significance in the context of digitization:
+A study by KOFA (Competence Center for Securing Skilled Labor) examined which competencies are becoming particularly important in the context of digitalization:

 2. Independence, planning, and organizational skills